Inbound or Outbound – what is the difference

 - Referrals by existing customers

 Why is inbound marketing so powerful?

-Buyers use the internet to do research on how to solve their problem.
-Inbound techniques guide buyers through the buyer’s journey with information that satisfy a buyers needs for information at various stages.
+Buyers use the internet to research how to solve their problem.
+Inbound techniques guide buyers through the buyer’s journey with information that satisfy a buyer’s needs for information, at various stages.

 Discovery is the beginning of the process.